webclinic017/pytho/game/helpers/blog/markdown/fundmanager.md

   </tbody>
 </table>

-Before we go on, it is important to be precise about what is going on here because the notion of regressing on industry returns is actually somewhat controversial.
-We are not saying anymore: can we just replace FundSmith with an industry index fund?
-This may actually be a conclusion that is warranted by our analysis but exposure to an industry factor does not necessarily preclude the ability of the fund manager to either move between industries or time moves within that industry: both of these are activities that are possible and worth paying for.
-The purpose of our analysis here is merely to explain FundSmith's returns.
+Before we go on, regressing on industry returns is somewhat controversial but we are not saying that we could replace FundSmith with some kind of industry index fund.
+Our analysis could lead to this conclusion but our fund could move between industries or pick companies within industries.
+Both of these activies can generate alpha, and are worth paying for.
+Here, we are simply seeking to explain FundSmith's returns.
+Equally, it is important to note that industry definitions are somewhat arbitrary.

-And the results are not surprising: of the industry factors that we have included the only factor that shows real strength is the consumer durables, which has been a mainstay of FundSmith since inception.
-The average daily return of durable through our period was 0.044% multiplied by our coefficient of 0.09 is 0.004% which is still a fraction of the total returns of the fund with our const still at 0.07%, representing the bulk of fund returns (again, we would need to include global factors here to increase the strength of this analysis).
-The other significant factor here is the negative exposure to telecoms.

-Finally, it is worth noting that the five-factor model also has very varying exposure to industry factors.
-The CMA factor is heavily exposed to manufacturing, telecoms, and energy.
-The SMB factor is heavily exposed to durables, and manufacturing.
-Both are, perhaps unsurprisingly given their underperformance, negatively exposed to tech to large degrees.
-Interestingly though, FundSmith is underweight SMB marginally but is overweight the largest industry factor of SMB: durables.
-This, presumably, highlights the degree to which FundSmith has been able to generate excess returns in that industry sector.
-Again though, it is important not to read too much into industry weightings because FundSmith to a large degree is an example of a fund predicated on careful industry allocation.
+And the results aren't surprising: consumer durables stand out, and these have been a mainstay of FundSmith.
+But this exposure only generated a tiny fraction of FundSmith's returns; again, FundSmith owns many non-US stocks.
+Another significant factor here is the negative exposure to telecoms, which is somewhat significant statistically.

+If we look at which of our five factors are exposed to telecoms, we find that CMA is heavily exposed to this industry risk.
+CMA identifies companies that are investing conservatively, interestingly not a strategy that FundSmith is opposed to.
+But FundSmith has clearly been able to avoid those companies, like telecoms, within the CMA factor that are destroying capital.

+Equally, we can decompose the SMB factor - identifying smaller companies - and we see that this factor is heaviy exposed to durables and manufacturing.
+FundSmith was exposed to durables too but has clearly demonstrated stock selection ability by outperforming the SMB factor significantly, and even having a negative exposure to that factor.

+This analysis is not a recommendation.
+We have not examined a benchmark that is directly comparable with FundSmith but merely demonstrated the type of analysis that you could perform to benchmark the fund.
+It is possible to go even further and measure exposure to non-stock market related variables too: for example, we could add GDP growth, and measure how exposed FundSmith's returns are to growth in various countries.
+But this is left up to the reader to explore further.

+Most readers won't perform this analysis regularly but it is worth remembering the ideas behind the analysis.
+What am I actually paying for?
+How do I measure value for money?
+Is the benchmark of this fund realistic?
+How has the fund performed against the benchmark?
+Does this fund seem to be more volatile/less volatile?
+How exposed is the fund to other risks?

-Over the next few weeks, we will introduce a new feature which allows you to perform this analysis yourself.
+And we will introduce a tool over the next few weeks that will make this kind of analysis accessible to users.